imertgul/Plank-Counter/README.md

 # MyPlankApp

-Plank exercise time counter and logger made with Flutter
+Plank exercise time counter and logger made with Flutter.

 > One of my first project with Flutter.
 Learned a lot with this

 ## Getting Started

-This project is not realesed but.

 A few resources to get you started: